jwarford1/BestBuyExam/README.md

 #### To confirm go to the grid console
 http://localhost:4444/grid/console

-*** if you want to try firefox
+#### If you want to try firefox

-Then stop the chrome node and restart twist the gecko driver and run:
+Stop the chrome node and restart twist the gecko driver and run:

 java -Dwebdriver.chrome.geckodriver="geckodriver" -jar selenium-server-standalone-3.6.0.jar -role webdriver -hub http://localhost:4444/grid/gister -port 5566

 ## Issues:
 Selenium was unable to populate the credit card cvv input field.
 It does appear in browser and can be manually edited, but debugging via Chri=ome De Tools, it appears that it has no height dimension.
 Since it provides an appropritae exception for this test; i simply left it blank.

 ## Design Decisions Explained: